Feminism in Norway: Apology to "German Girls"

 In 2018, Norway's then Prime Minister Erna Solberg gave an apology to the estimated 50,000 Norwegian women who had relations with Germans during World War II (as well as those suspected of having them), stating in part, "Young Norwegian girls and women who had relations with German soldiers or were suspected of having them, were victims of undignified treatment.
 Our conclusion is that Norwegian authorities violated the rule fundamental principle that no citizen can be punished without trial or sentenced without law.
 For many, this was just a teenage love, for some, the love of their lives with an enemy soldier or an innocent flirt that left its mark for the rest of their lives.
 Today, in the name of the government, I want to offer my apologies."
 Norwegian women who had relations with German soldiers were nicknamed "German Girls", and some were detained, expelled from Norway, or had their civil rights removed.

+Inclusive feminism

+In 2022 a group of feminists formed the Initiative for Inclusive Feminism (IFI) to counter growing transphobia and anti-gender populism in Norway, and to build a broad and inclusive feminist movement.
+IFI cooperates with several feminist and queer organizations such as radiOrakel, Sex og politikk, the Norwegian Organisation for Sexual and Gender Diversity (FRI) and Queer World.
+Marianne Gulli, the president of FRI Oslo and Viken, stated that the Initiative for Inclusive Feminism "is important for creating a feminist community that has room for everyone."

+Military

+In 2015, Norway introduced female conscription, becoming the first NATO member to have a legally compulsory national service for both men and women, and the first country in the world to draft women on the same formal terms as men.
+However, in practice only motivated volunteers are selected to join the army in Norway.
+Subsequently, a similar policy was introduced in Sweden (2017) and in Denmark (will enter in force in 2026).

+Violence against women

+Violence against women in Norway has been discussed in the context of the "Nordic Paradox", namely a higher than expected rate of such violence in countries which are considered more gender egalitarian.
+A 2023 survey found that 23% of women in Norway had been subjected to rape by force, coercion or whilst they slept, or that they had been subjected to abuse before they turned 13, during their lifetime.